RaulMurillo/Flo-Posit/README.md

 Instances of parametrized VHDL Posit Arithmetic units generated with the FloPoCo tool (http://flopoco.gforge.inria.fr/).
 These operators support the posit standard including round to nearest-even method.

-FloPoCo allows to generate VHDL code for Posit$\langle n, es \rangle$ arithmetic units with any configuration of bitwidth ($n$) and exponent-size ($es$).
+FloPoCo allows to generate VHDL code for Posit⟨_n,es_⟩ arithmetic units with any configuration of bitwidth (_n_) and exponent-size (_es_).
 This repository contains concrete generated instances to facilitate its use and dissemination.

 ## Available arithmetic units
 * Posit Adder